Symmetries of Vanishing Nonlinear Love Numbers of Schwarzschild Black Holes: Discussion

 \section{Discussion}

 In this work, we studied nonlinear tidal effects of Schwarzschild black holes in 4D general relativity.
 We focused on the Weyl metric \eqref{eq:weyl}, which provides the most general framework for static and axisymmetric spacetimes, and studied the solution to the full nonlinear Einstein equations.
-Using the framework of the point-particle EFT, we restricted ourselves to operators involving the electric component of the Weyl tensor only, and introduced a set of nonlinear Love number couplings which capture the (conservative) nonlinear tidal response induced by static parity-even perturbations.
-By performing the matching with the full solution, we showed that these Love numbers vanish to all orders in perturbation theory.
-Invariance under spatial rotations of the Schwarzschild background implies that the Love number couplings do not depend on the magnetic quantum number.
-In this sense, our result holds beyond axisymmetry, the only restrictions being the time independence and the even parity of the perturbing nonlinear tidal field.
+Using the framework of the point-particle EFT, we restricted ourselves to operators involving the electric component of the curvature tensor only, and introduced a set of nonlinear Love number couplings which capture the (conservative) nonlinear tidal response induced by static parity-even perturbations.
+By performing the matching with the full solution, we showed that {an infinite subset of such Love numbers vanish to all orders in perturbation theory}.

 In the second part of the work, we proposed a fully nonlinear symmetry explanation for the vanishing of the Love numbers.
 We showed that there exists in 4D general relativity a hidden structure of ladder symmetries which is responsible for the absence of a tidal tail in the nonlinear solution \eqref{eq:hatpsiphysicalsolution}.
 The ladder generator belongs to an $\mathfrak{sl}(2,\mathbb R)$ algebra (see \cref{sl2Ralgebra}), whose action is a symmetry of the perturbation equation \eqref{psieomSch}.
 The symmetries, which act fully nonlinearly at the level of the metric perturbations, recover the ones introduced in \cite{Hui:2021vcv} in the linear regime, when written in the same coordinates.
 In addition to the ladder generator, we showed that there are ``horizontal'' types of symmetries, which do not mix different $\ell$'s in harmonic space, that are connected to the Geroch group, resulting from dimensional reduction of general relativity from four to two dimensions.